ItsSubhoo/Finger_Counter-using-Computer-Vison/README.md

 Contributions are welcome!
 Please feel free to open issues or create pull requests with suggestions, improvements, or bug fixes.

 ## Author
 This project is maintained by me Subhajit Lai.
-You can contact me via emain: iamsubhajitlai@gmail.com
+You can contact me via email: iamsubhajitlai@gmail.com